Money and Happiness: An Enriching Relationship?

 You are buying the experience of their happiness and gratitude.
 Do you now see why it feels so good?

 Money, they say, makes the world go round.
-But how does it affect your happiness?
+But how does it affect your moods?

 Having money up to a certain point contributes considerably to your feelings of well-being.
-But beyond that point, more money doesn’t necessarily translate to more happiness.
+But beyond that point, more money doesn’t necessarily translate to a happier you.
 However, with mindful and right spending, money can buy a whole lot of happiness.